OfficeDev/office-scripts-docs/office-scripts-docs/testing/troubleshooting.md

 ## Error messages

 When your Excel Script encounters a problem running, it produces an error.
 You’ll see a prompt pop-up asking if you want to **View Logs**.
-Pressing that button opens the console and displays any errors.
+Press that button to open the console and display any errors.

 ## Help resources